-Communication, social media, business and computer science scholars from around the world discussed the MBA program at the Mason School of Business today at the 18th Annual International Conference on Human-Computer Interaction (HCI) in Toronto, Canada.
+Communication, social media, business and computer science scholars from around the world discussed the MBA program at the Raymond A. Mason School of Business today at the 18th Annual International Conference on Human-Computer Interaction (HCI) in Toronto, Canada.

 At the Conference, Mason School Associate Dean for MBA & Executive Programs Ken White shared highlights from a paper that detailed how the school used social media and open innovation to begin the redesign process of its Full-Time MBA program.